Epilators… I’m not going to lie, when I think of epilators I think of slow pain.

 - No creams or wax needed.

-- Can be done in the shower or out.
+- It can be done in the shower or out.

 - Great at home product.
 Discreet.